LCC-CIT/CS295N-CourseMaterials/Labs/Lab04/Lab4Instructions_CS295N.md

 In *Murach's ASP.NET Core MVC*, complete exercise 3-1, "Work with the Bootstrap classes in the Future Value app".

 You will take a screen-shot of the app running in your web browser at the end of the exercise.
-On the document containing the screen-shot you will also report one of the following:
+On the document containing the screen-shot, or in the Moodle online text entry,  you will also report one of the following:

 A. I Followed all the steps shown in the book and successfully compiled and ran the program.